MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 >*Applies to: Azure Information Protection*

 >[!NOTE]
->This functionality is currently in preview and subject to frequent changes.
+>This functionality replaces configuring custom templates in the Azure classic portal.
 >
->Before you test this preview capability with custom templates that you created in the Azure classic portal, consider whether you have a recent backup of your templates.
-You can back up your custom templates by using the [Export-​Aadrm​Template](/powershell/module/aadrm/export-aadrmtemplate) PowerShell cmdlet, and if necessary, use the [Import-​Aadrm​Template](/powershell/module/aadrm/import-aadrmtemplate) to restore them.
->
->Because of differences in implementation, we do not recommend that you manage the same templates from the Azure classic portal and the Azure portal.
+>Although you can still create and manage templates in the Azure classic portal, because of differences in implementation, we do not recommend that you manage the same templates from the Azure classic portal and the Azure portal.

 Rights management templates are now integrated with the Azure Information Protection policy.

 **When you have a subscription that includes classification, labeling, and protection (Azure Information Protection P1 or P2):**

-- Rights management templates for your tenant are displayed in the new **Templates** section after the labels.
+- Rights Management templates that are not linked to labels for your tenant are displayed in the **Templates** section after the labels.
 You can convert these templates to labels or you can continue to manage them as separate templates and link to them when you configure protection for your labels.

 **When you have a subscription that includes protection only (an Office 365 subscription that includes the Azure Rights Management service):**

-- Rights management templates for your tenant are displayed as labels and currently, configuration settings that are specific to classification and labeling are also available.
+- Rights Management templates for your tenant are displayed as labels.
+However, configuration settings that are specific to classification and labeling are not available.

 ## Considerations for templates in the Azure portal

 Before you edit these templates or convert them to labels in the Azure portal, be aware of the following changes in implementation from managing templates in the Azure classic portal.
-Some limitations are expected to be addressed during the preview:

 - After you edit or convert a template and save the Azure Information Protection policy, the following changes are made to the original [usage rights](configure-usage-rights.md).
 If required, you can add or remove individual usage rights by using PowerShell with the [New-​Aadrm​Rights​Definition](/powershell/module/aadrm/set-aadrmtemplateproperty) and [Set-​Aadrm​Template​Property](/powershell/module/aadrm/new-aadrmrightsdefinition) cmdlets.